5 Jul 2021

 Bellarine Rail Trail (32km)

-Go on a gentle, off-road ride through Victorian farmland and along a sensational stretch of coastline on the Bellarine Rail Trail.
-There's plenty of birdlife worth stopping for, as they perch themsleves on the surrounding Eucalyptus - think kookaburras, blue wrens, and wattlebirds.
+Go on a gentle, off-road ride through Victorian farmland and along a sensational stretch of coastline that makes up the Bellarine Rail Trail.
+There's plenty of birdlife worth stopping for, too.
+Think kookaburras, blue wrens, and wattlebirds perched on surrounding Eucalyptus.

 Trail: Bellarine Rail Trail